 Choosing a cost basis

 Cryptocurrency exchanges, rather than stocks, allow users to purchase and sell digital currencies.
-The limits that exchanges have from a tax reporting standpoint are different.
+Exchanges have different tax reporting limits.

 HMRC has laid down clear guidelines to make things clear for investors and accountants.
 There are three costs basis available: Same-Day Rule, Bed and Breakfast Rule and Section 104 Rule.